nick-lehmann/SnakeCharmerGuide/games/README.md

 You're going to implement a few basic math methods yourself!
 Hurray 🥳

-The goal is simple: Print a list as bullet points (each item has a dash "-" in front) and then both the sum and the maximum of the list.
-The function for outputting a list as bullet points should be in its own module and the `sum()` and `max()` function should be in their own module as well.
+The goal is: Print a list as bullet points (each item has a dash "-" in front) and then both the sum and the maximum of the list.
+The function for outputting a list as bullet points should be in its own module and the `sum()`, `max()` and `average()` function should be in their own module as well.
+Don't use built it methods.

+> Tip: A module is a python file.

 Tasks:

-1. Add three files/modules: one for the output function, one for the math functions and one where you write your code that uses the other two modules (e.g. `main.py`).
+1. Add three python files/modules: one for the output function, one for the math functions and one where you write your code that uses the other two modules (e.g. `main.py`).
 2. Think of a list of integers.
-What is its maximum element and its sum?
+What is its maximum element, the sum and the average?
 3. Write the output function that prints a list as bullet points.
 4. Write the `max()` function that finds the maximum of the given list.
 5. Write the `sum()` function that finds the sum of the given list.
+6. Write the `average()` function that find the average of the list.
+7. Create a `main.py` file where you import your functions and print it to the console.

+BONUS: Write a function that calculates the [median](https://en.wikipedia.org/wiki/Median) of the list.

 ### 🎲 Guess my number